boostercloud/booster/docs/README.md

 export class User {}
 ```

-Here, we have defined the `Admin` and `User` roles.
-The former contains the following attribute `allowSelfSignUp: false`,
+The `Admin` role contains the following attribute `allowSelfSignUp: false`,
-which means that when users sign-up, they can't specify the role `Admin` as their role.
+which means that when users sign-up, they can't specify themselves the role `Admin` as their role.
-The latter has this attribute set to `true`, which means that any user can self-assign the role `User` when signing up.
+The `User` role has this attribute set to `true`, so users can self-assign this role to themselves.

-If your Booster application has roles defined, an authentication API will be provisioned.
+If your Booster application has roles defined, an [authentication API](#authentication-api) will be provisioned.
 It will allow your users to gain
 access to your resources.

 Once a user has an access token, it can be included in any request made to your Booster application as a
-Bearer Authorization header (`Authorization: Bearer`).
+_Bearer_ token.
 It will be used to get the user information and
-authorize it to access protected resources.
+authorize them to access protected resources.

+#### Authentication API
+The authentication API consists of several endpoints that allow you to manage user registrations, sessions, tokens and more.

+The base URL of all these endpoints is the `httpURL` output of your application.
+See the ["Application Outputs"](#application-outputs) section know more.

-#### Sign-up
+##### Sign-up
-Users can use this endpoint to register in your application and get a unique role assigned to them.
+Users can use this endpoint to register in your application and get a role assigned to them.
 Only roles with the attribute `allowSelfSignUp: true` can be specified upon sign-up.
 After calling this endpoint, the
 registration is not yet finished.
 Users need to confirm their emails by clicking in the link that will be sent to their
 inbox.